 Contemporary Topics in Psychology: Beginner

-Introductory exploration of special topics relevant to the field of Psychology.
+Introductory exploration of special topics relevant to the field of psychology.
 Topics of specific interest to undergraduate students will be offered periodically.
 Offerings will be determined by staff/student interest and availability of teaching resources.
+Repeatable for credit.
 Departmental approval is necessary to apply more than six credits toward the psychology major.
 Prerequisite: PSY 100.
 Offered Occasionally.

 Theory of Knowledge